2005 Atlantic hurricane season: Hurricane Wilma

 An upper-level low over the southwestern Atlantic helped facilitate the formation of a large, monsoon-like gyre over the Caribbean Sea in middle October.
 A series of tropical waves moved into this area of disturbed weather and helped form a low-pressure system that developed into Tropical Depression Twenty-Four southwest of Jamaica on October 15.
 It intensified into Tropical Storm Wilma two days later.
 Wilma moved slowly through the warm waters of the western Caribbean Sea and began a period of rapid deepening on October 18 that lasted into the following day.
-This culminated in the cyclone attaining Category 5 hurricane status, reaching peak winds of 185 mph and setting a record for the lowest barometric pressure in an Atlantic hurricane; at 12:00 UTC on October 19, the Hurricane Hunters recorded a pressure of 882 mbar in the center of the tiny, well-defined eye of Wilma.
+This culminated in the cyclone attaining Category 5 hurricane status, reaching peak winds of 185 mph and setting a record for the lowest barometric pressure in an Atlantic hurricane; at 12:00 UTC on October 19, hurricane hunters recorded a pressure of 882 mbar in the center of the tiny, well-defined eye of Wilma.
 Wilma weakened to Category 4 intensity by the time it made landfall on Cozumel on October 21.
 It later crossed the northeastern Yucatán Peninsula and emerged into the Gulf of Mexico, turning northeast.
 On October 24, Wilma made landfall in southwestern Florida at Cape Romano with winds of 120 mph.
 The hurricane quickly crossed the state and continued across the western Atlantic Ocean.
 Wilma transitioned into an extratropical cyclone on October 26, which was absorbed by a larger extratropical storm a day later over Atlantic Canada.